Xiaofei-it/ToyRoom/README.md

 varies with a business object.

-By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create a object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.
+By the ToyRoom library, you can use a method chain in which each method takes an action as an argument, to create an object named "Domino" which, once invoked, performs each action according to the action sequence in the method chain.

 Before the introduction, let's see an example first.